protopopov1122/LuaCppB/README.md

 ## Lua C++ Bindings

 This repo contains the prototype of Lua-C++ bindings.
-Currently it has basic features:
+Currently it has following features:
-* support of basic data types (int, float, boolean string)
+* support of scalar data types and strings.
+* access and modification of Lua variables an tables.
+* transparent invocation of Lua functions.
+* C++ class and object binding to Lua.
+* transparent C++ object passing to/from Lua.
+* support of some STL types - vectors, pairs, tuples.

+TODO:
+* extend support of STL types.
-* support of variables and tables - getting and setting values
+* add support of threading and coroutines.
-* interop bidings to call C++ functions and methods from Lua code (currently only data types from p.1. are supported)
+* perform refactoring, simplify API.

 ### Motivation
 Project inspired by two things:
-* create own compact Lua-C++ bindings to use in my projects
+* create own compact Lua-C++ bindings to use in my projects.
-* interop with C++ is my bachelor thesis topic
+* interop with C++ is my bachelor thesis topic.

-### Author
+### Author & License
-Jevgenijs Protopopovs
+Project author: Jevgenijs Protopopovs
+License: currently the project has no license, in future it will be licensed under some sort of permissive license.